ttsiodras/MandelbrotInVHDL/README.md

 To be honest, writing this code was much harder than I expected...
 I am very happy I finally figured it out.

-And I now fully appreciate [GHDL](https://github.com/ghdl/ghdl); I couldn't have fixed my VHDL code without it.
-The graphical representations alone (shown above via `make waves") are not enough when you track down "race conditions" in HW signals.
+And I now fully appreciate [GHDL](https://github.com/ghdl/ghdl) I couldn't have fixed my VHDL code without it.
+The graphical representations alone (shown above via `cd GHDL ; make waves`) are not enough when you track down "race conditions" in HW signals.

-OK, next step: run this in the Spartan3, and witness the 3x speedup with my own eyes :-)
+OK, next step: run this in the Spartan3, and witness the speedup with my own eyes :-)

 **UPDATE, Jan 26th, 2021**